-ENV 199: Indian Environment and Ecology
+ENV 240: Environment and Ecology of India

-The program will include travel to places such as:
+Past excursions have included travel to places such as:

 - Mahabalipuram, Pondicherry

-- Delhi, Varanasi, Lucknow, Agra
+- Delhi, Lucknow, Agra

-Visa Warning: Passports must be surrendered as part of the visa application process.
+Visa Warning: Passports often must be surrendered as part of the visa application process.
 Since it may take up to 90 days to receive a visa and have your passport returned to you, participating in consecutive study abroad programs in different countries, particularly between summer and fall, may be problematic or impossible.

 Davidson College and consulate staffers cannot guarantee that a visa will be granted by a foreign government in any circumstance or in any time frame.
-International students should schedule a consultation with International Student Advisor, Jennifer Glass, to discuss their visa status.
+International students should schedule a consultation with the International Student Adviser to discuss their visa status.

 Davidson College reserves the right to cancel or modify part or all of a study abroad program should changing circumstances make it necessary to do so.
 In cases where the college has security concerns, the program director and the Dean Rusk Program Director will gather information and make a recommendation to the Dean of Faculty.
-The dean will take his decision to the president, who retains ultimate authority to decide whether or not a particular Davidson-sponsored trip should proceed.
+The dean will take a decision to the president, who retains ultimate authority to decide whether or not a particular Davidson-sponsored trip should proceed.

 Davidson admits qualified students without discrimination because of race, color, religion, national origin, age, handicap, gender, or sexual preference.